Ramshreyas/OpenSSME/docs/tutorials/data_forge.md

 # Data Forge Tutorial

-The **Data Forge** is the first stage of the OpenSEM pipeline.
+The **Data Forge** is the first stage of the OpenSSME pipeline.
 Its job is to transform raw, unstructured data into high-quality, structured training data (Instruction-Input-Output pairs).

 ## Standard Flow: Text Synthesis

-By default, OpenSEM uses the `TextForge` strategy.
+By default, OpenSSME uses the `TextForge` strategy.

 1.  **Input**: Text files, Markdown files, or PDFs in `data/<project>/raw`.
 2.  **Process**: